MediaComem/comem-webdev/subjects/angular/README.md

 This will **not** work when fetching jokes from a **remote server**, which is inherently an **asynchronous** operation.

-The `getJoke()` method must be modified to not immediately return a joke, but to have an asynchronous signature.
+The `getJoke()` method must be modified to not immediately return a joke, but to have an asynchronous signature instead.
 It could take a **callback** or return a [**Promise**][js-promise].

 Another solution is to return an **Observable**.